jyoo980/java-practice/poly-car.md

 You're going to do a high-level design analysis of these two classes.
 Here is what you'll need to do.

 1. Compare the two classes line-by-line.
 What can you tell about their structure?
-	* Do they follow SRP (Single Responsibility Principle)?
+	* Do they follow the SRP (Single Responsibility Principle)?
 Why or why not?
 	* In terms of the methods found in each class, do they share similar logic?
 	* What are some of the similar properties (fields) that each class share?

 2. Run all tests in the `test` folder.
 If you feel like it is necessary, write more tests to help obtain better code coverage.

+Doing a through analysis of `Convertible.java` and `TowTruck.java` will put us in a better position to improve the quality of our code, and explore SOLID software engineering principles - in this case, the Liskov Substitution Principle.